mockingbot/electron-color-picker/README.md

-  // for more control and customized checks DARWIN_IS_PLATFORM_PRE_CATALINA, // darwin only, undefined on other platform darwinRunColorPicker, // darwin only, throw error on other platform darwinGetScreenPermissionGranted, // darwin only, throw error on other platform darwinRequestScreenPermissionPopup // darwin only, throw error on other platform } = require('electron-color-picker')
+  // for more control and customized checks DARWIN_IS_PLATFORM_PRE_CATALINA, // darwin only, undefined on other platform darwinGetColorHexRGB, // darwin only, throw error on other platform darwinGetScreenPermissionGranted, // darwin only, throw error on other platform darwinRequestScreenPermissionPopup // darwin only, throw error on other platform } = require('electron-color-picker')